verilog-to-routing/vtr-verilog-to-routing/vtr_flow/benchmarks/noc/Readme.txt

 The benchmark designs found under the "Synthetic_Designs" folder are small to medium sized designs that are used verify the correctness of the VPR software.
+These designs are manually created to have understandable structures.
+For example, a mesh with traffic flows to nearest neighbours where we know the optimal solution for NoC traffic minimization.
-These designs are manually created to guarantee and optimal reference solution.
-By running these designs through VPR, we can determine the correctness of the NoC flow based on the reference solution.
+By running these designs through VPR, we can determine the correctness of the NoC CAD flow based on the reference solution.

 # Large Benchmark Designs

 The benchmark designs found under the "Large Designs" folder and medium to large complex designs to determine the performance of the NoC flow within the VPR software.
-Changes made to the NoC flow in VPR can be evaluated by running these benchmark designs and comparing the results with previous versions.
+Changes made to the NoC CAD flow in VPR can be evaluated by running these benchmark designs and comparing the results with previous versions.

 # Adding New Benchmark Designs